val92130/Supreme-Auto-Checkout/README.md

 Supreme Auto Checkout provides many features such as:
   - **Auto Checkout** - The product will automatically be added to your cart and will straight go to the checkout page.
+  - **AutoCop** - You can set keywords for products and they will automatically be added to cart when they are available on the shop.
+  - **Product Monitor** - Be notified when new products are added to the shop.
   - **AutoFill** - All of your billing informations will be automaticaly filled on the checkout page.
   - **Configurable delays for every steps of the checkout process.**
   - **Size choice for every category of product.**